abhijeetyaduwanshi/Shopping-Cart/README.md

+# Summary
+This is the shopping cart project that I made in MEAN stack(MongoDB, ExpressJS, AngularJS and NodeJS).
+The purpose of the project is to create a web application to sell Pizza.
+The theme/inspiration of the project is dominos pizza.
+I am creating a project in MEAN stack to learn and share to code in JavaScrip.

 # Steps to run the application
 * Download or clone the project
 * Open terminal window and navigate to the project